genomicsengland/panelapp/docker/prod/README.md

 # AWS resources

-The application is supposed to run on two separate containers, _web_ and _worker_.

-Each component is completely stateless and it may scale horizontally as required.
+_Web_ and _Worker_ are completely stateless.
+They may scale out for HA as required.

 ## S3 buckets